Current Ministry Location – Tanzania

 Sister Jeri’s first overseas mission assignment was to Hawaii in 1963.
 There she taught in primary and secondary schools in Punahou and Kalihi until 1968.

-Sister Jeri Stokes has been experiencing the generosity of people in sharing each other’s lives ever since she joined the Maryknoll Sisters Congregation on February 2, 1960 from Long Beach, California.
-She was first welcome in Hawaii as a primary and middle school teacher.
-In 1969, she moved to Bolivia to study the language in preparation for her second mission country, Peru, where she lived in Puno and taught English as a second language.
+In 1969, Sister was assigned to Bolivia to study Spanish in preparation for her second mission country, Peru, where she lived in Puno and taught English as a second language.

-In 1970 she was assigned to the Mexico/Guatemala Region and in Colegio Rogers, Mérida, Yucatán, Mexico, she taught physical education and sports clubs from fifth grade to second year college classes.
+In 1970 she was assigned to the Mexico/Guatemala Region.
+In Colegio Rogers, Mérida, Yucatán, Mexico, she taught physical education and organized sports clubs for students from fifth grade to second year college.
 Later she facilitated home industries and weaving cooperatives for women in Yucatán.
 In San Pedro, Sacatepequez, Guatemala, she continued leadership training of rural women’s groups.

 In 1978, Sister Jeri received a Diploma in Photography from the School of Modern Photography, Little Falls, NJ.

 In 1983 she was assigned to Musoma, Tanzania where she taught religious education in the Musoma and Mara high schools briefly as well as being a member of the Musoma Diocesan Communications Office.
 She was also photographer on the Emusoi Center Compound and Web Site maintenance.
 She continued to work in education, communications and media.
 Sister Jeri explained that her work was to put into balance, words and photos to picture the struggles, hopes, sharing, and happiness of the people with whom we work and share life.